Arts Council of Wales

-The Arts Council of Wales is a registered charity under English law and has a board of trustees who meet six times a year, chaired by Phil George.
+The Arts Council of Wales is a registered charity under English and Welsh law and has a board of trustees who meet six times a year, chaired by Maggie Russell.
 Apart from the Chair, Council members are not paid; they are appointed by the Welsh Government.
 The Arts Council of Wales has offices in Colwyn Bay, Carmarthen and Cardiff.
-Nick Capaldi was its chief executive from 2008 until September 2021.
+Dafydd Rhys is its chief executive officer.

 The Arts Council partners with the National Eisteddfod of Wales to produce its annual "Y Lle Celf" exhibition of Welsh art, craft and design.